d-wasserman/Complete_Street_Rule/README.md

 6. Expand the imported project folder in Navigator window and click the scenes folder.

+7. If you are using CityEngine 2019 and above, this rule depends on the Esri.lib libraries for Vegetation at minimum.
+Install those optional libraries before using the rule.

-7. Double click the .cej file to open the scene in CityEngine.
+8. Double click the .cej file to open the scene in CityEngine.

 If all you need is the rule for your current project:
 1. Click Clone or Download > Download Zip above to download the project zip file to your computer.